 We entered into separate network services and advertising services agreements with TV One in 2003.
 Under the network services agreement, we are providing TV One with administrative and operational support services and access to Radio One personalities.
 This agreement was originally scheduled to expire in January 2009, and has now been extended to January 2010.
 Under the advertising services agreement, we are providing a specified amount of advertising to TV One.
-This agreement was also originally scheduled to expire in January 2009, and has now been extended to January 2010.
-Inder the advertising to TV One.
 This agreement was also originally scheduled to expire in January 2009, and has now been extended to January 2011.
 In consideration of providing these services, we have received equity in TV One, and receive an annual cash fee of \$500,000 for providing services under the network services agreement.